 Her fascinating account reveals how their efforts, connected through thriving transnational networks, lie behind many features of modern welfare states and reminds us of their powerful vision of a more humane way of living – a vision that remains relevant today.

 Ann Oakley is Professor of Sociology and Social Policy at the UCL Institute of Education.
 A social researcher for more than 50 years, and author of many academic publications, she is also well known for her biography, autobiography and fiction.
-She founded both the Social Science Research Unit and the EPPI-Centre at the UCL Institute of Education, and has a long-term interest in gender, welfare, and the shaping of public policy.
+Her books include The Sociology of Housework, From Here to Maternity and The Men's Room which was serialised by the BBC in 1991.

 “Few books can boast of the right author meeting the right subject.
 Here is a glorious exception, which is part of Oakley’s life work of refocusing the lens so that the role of women in establishing the welfare state is fully and justifiably recorded.”
 Frank Field, MP